 Cook: 0 minutes

-Cool Down: manual release + 3 extra minutes
+Cool Down: Manual release plus 3 minutes on Saute at the end

 TOTAL: 10 minutes plus manual release time